-23 Aug.
+22 Aug.

-I'll introduce you to the philosophy of medicine, the philosophy of science, and to some of our main topics.
+I'll introduce you to the philosophy of science, the philosophy of mind, and to some of our main topics.
 We'll also discuss the format and expectations for the course.

 No CT posts or assignments on the introductory materials.